Noaaan/MythicMetals/PATCHNOTES.md

 Create a mining tool specialized for speed, letting you drill through the world like a hot metal baseball bat through snow.

 ### Runite Arrows
 Use runite to craft more expensive, but more accurate arrows.
+These can be tipped like normal arrows, although modded potions will likely not have language keys for them.

+### Quadrillum Nuke Core
+Use Raw Quadrillum to improve the shrapnel of the Banglum Nuke.
+This sacrifices some of the radius for **double the damage**.

 Added a Sponge Block Staff Ability, which clears water around you in a 12 block radius.
 Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.